Yurickh/zsh-autoswitch-nvm/README.md

 ## Deactivating

-Set the `DISABLE_AUTOSWITCH_VENV` variable to temporarilly disable version switching when loading a new terminal window.
+Set the `DISABLE_AUTOSWITCH_NVM` variable to temporarily disable version switching when loading a new terminal window.